jest-community/eslint-plugin-jest/README.md

 }
 ```

-You can also whitelist the environment variables provided by Jest by doing:
+You can also tell ESLint about the environment variables provided by Jest by
+doing:

 ```json
 {